secretstartups/handbook/blog/release-posts/index.html.md

   - For GitLab.com Silver, use `[silver, gold]`
   - For GitLab.com Gold, use `[gold]`

-If, however, the feature is only available on GitLab.com because it is behind a feature flag and disabled by default, it should not be included in the release post unless you are deliberately seeking beta testers.
+From time to time a feature may be developed behind a feature flag and made [available slowly](https://docs.gitlab.com/ee/development/feature_flags/development.html#development-type) to larger audiences.
+If this is the case do not include the item in the release post unless you are deliberately seeking beta testers.
+This may result in a feature issue being closed in a milestone earlier than it is announced.

+If you are deliberately seeking beta tests include the release post as well as instructions on how to enable the feature and provide feedback.

 #### Documentation